mozilla-services/fx-sig-verify/docs/installation-on-aws.rst

     +----------+--------------+------------------------------------------------------------------------------------------------------+
     | VERBOSE  | No           | (int) 0 for quiet (default); 1 for notify on all invocations; 2 for trace output in Cloud Watch logs |
     +----------+--------------+------------------------------------------------------------------------------------------------------+

+Testing on AWS

+There are test files and Makefile targets to assist testing:

+populate_s3
+    This target will prepare an S3 bucket to be used to run the test cases.

+invoke-no-error
+    This target invokes the lambda function for various files that should all be processed without error by the function.
+(Some files will 'fail' verification - that is expected.)

+invoke-error
+    This target invokes the lambda function for files that are not available in the preconfigured S3 bucket.
+The function should exit cleanly, but with an error code and error message.